99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 If a unique value doesn't exist, then proceed with the action that you originally designed.
 So get ID, check DynamoDB if duplicate, act accordingly

-- Event Source Mapping (important?): Kinesis, SQS, DynamoDB, Lambda needs to poll from the source, it doesn't get invoked.
+- Event Source Mapping (important): Kinesis, SQS, DynamoDB, Lambda needs to poll from the source, it doesn't get invoked.
 Process streams or Queues (SQS)
+  An event-source mapping must be created on the Lambda side to associate the stream with the Lambda function

 Event: JSON contains data the function is going to process
 Context: methods and properties that provide information about the invocation, function, and environment